damlys/js-duck-interface/README.md

 // Nothing happens, just continuing

 iWritable.isImplementedBy(exampleCommand);
-// Throws an error: "Object does not implement interface.
+// Throws an error: "An object does not implement the interface.
 Missing methods: write.
 Missing attributes: writer."
 ```

 ## How it works